Trump’s Policy Hits Bali: Electric Bus Plan Stalls Amid U.S. Funding Cuts

 Acting Governor of Bali, Sang Made Mahendra Jaya, held the first meeting on the Electric Bus Rapid Transit (e-BRT) project for the Denpasar-Badung-Gianyar-Tabanan (Sarbagita) route on Wednesday, 18 October 2023.
 (Australian Embassy in Indonesia).

-The project, which was expected to launch in 2025, relied on funding from the Global Green Growth Institute (GGGI), which was providing 10 electric buses through a grant.
+The project, initially expected to launch in 2025, relied on funding from the Global Green Growth Institute (GGGI), which was providing 10 electric buses through a grant.
 However, GGGI has been impacted by the recent U.S. policy restricting financial allocations for renewable energy projects, leading to uncertainty over the continuation of the initiative.

 Bali Transportation Agency (Dishub) Head IGW Samsi Gunarta said on Wednesday that discussions regarding the project have been frozen for the past three months due to these policy changes.